 Description A government stipend enabled Müller to attend the 1867 Paris Exposition Universelle, where he was profoundly impressed by the paintings of Eugène Fromentin.
 In 1873-1874, he visited Egypt.
 Subsequently dividing his time between studios in Cairo and Vienna, he more fully immersed himself in Arab culture than did most of his European colleagues.
+The young Egypptian woman is shown facing left.
+She wears a bluish grey mantle over her head.
+The background has been lightly painted in a greyish tone.
+Early Walters catalogues list this work as one of five studies painted from life in Egypt.

 Provenance William T. Walters, Baltimore, prior to 1878 [mode of acquisition unknown]; Henry Walters, Baltimore, 1894, by inheritance; Walters Art Museum, 1931, by bequest.